 The legend goes that when settlers for the first time came up the mountain from the villages below, the area was a savage jungle with flowers and trees everywhere.
-For them, it looked like a garden, and therefore the area and the village was called Jardín, e.g. Garden.
+For them, it looked like a garden, and therefore the area and the village were called Jardín, e.g. Garden.

 The village of Jardín was founded in 1863, and many of the houses – though today renovated – seem to be the same as when the first settlers started building here almost 200 years ago.

 How to Get to Jardín from Medellin

 If you are in downtown Medellin, hit the Southern Terminal (Terminal del Sur).
 The easiest is to take the metro to Poblado station, and depending on your amount of luggage walk to the terminal or take a taxi (the drive is around 5 minutes).

 At the terminal, there are two companies running buses to Jardín, one located between the first booth (can’t remember the name, sorry) and another, Rapido Ochoa located around booth number 18.

 When I got there was a huge queue at the first one, and nobody at the last one.
 I even managed to get the very last seat just 5 minutes before departure, and even though I ended in the very front in the smallest seat in the whole bus (read the whole story about my ride here), I got on!
 So, remember to check out both options.

-The current price is 23,000 Colombian pesos, and there leave approximately 6 buses a day from Medellín.
+The current price is 23,000 Colombian pesos, and there are approximately 6 buses a day from Medellín.
 Check out Rapido Ochoa for more information.